Kurt's Historic Sites

 In 2016 I earned a B.A. in History from Bryant University.
 I received the Pell Medal for U.S. History, which is presented to one graduating senior from each Rhode Island high school and college who has displayed excellence in the study of United States history.
 In 2019 I earned an M.A. in History, Public History Track, from the University of Massachusetts Boston.

-My first book will be released on Tuesday, May 9, 2023.
+My first book was released on Tuesday, May 9, 2023.
 It is titled Presidential Grave Hunter: One Kid’s Quest to Visit the Tombs of Every President and Vice President.

 Since re-launching the revamped kurtshistoricsites.com in fall 2021, I have been transforming it into an even better website than its predecessor of twelve years.
 In the long term, KHS 2.0 will be equipped with tools to not only aid your cemetery visits but to be a repository that directs you to reliable sources for your own historical research.